21 Signs You’re Way Too Addicted to Your Phone

 Your phone is always on you

 Of course you wouldn’t be so rude as to start texting when you’re out for dinner, but you still leave your phone in your pocket or on the table (it’s on silent, though!) where you can see it.
 Separation anxiety could be a major sign you should take a break from your relationship with your screen.
 Distance makes the heart grow fonder, after all.
-These are 50 little etiquette rules you should always practice.
+These 8 things are always killing your smartphone battery.

 You lose track of time scrolling